 Step 1.
 Preparation

 - All manipulations require the editor to be running.

-- Make sure that the Light scattering box is checked.
+- Make sure that Light scattering box is checked.

-- Disable the HDR option for now to avoid overexposure during the first steps.
+- As for HDR, disable it for now to avoid overexposure during the first steps.

 Now you are going to learn how to deal with the lighting settings.
-For it, you will need to modify the sun node.
+For it you will need to modify already existing sun node.

 Click Ok to close the dialog window.